Open Indie

 I love you all! ❤️

-Modern apps have a lot of dark incentives.
-That is, unknown incentives, intentionally kept unseen from the public eye.
+Modern apps have a lot of dark incentives, intentionally kept unseen from the public eye.

-These secret incentives are not intrinsically bad, but they have a higher tendency to be misaligned with the needs of the general public, aka the users.
+These secret incentives are not always bad, but they have a higher tendency to be misaligned with the needs of the general public, i.e. the app users.

 Neil Panchal described the problem succinctly in Dear Spotify.
 Can we just get a table of songs?